 To determine an overall score for each product in the use cases, each capability score is multiplied by the weighting factor for that capability and use case to come up with the use-case product score.
 The product scores for each vendor are independent and are not weighted or normalized again to produce the simple indexed ranking.

-Analysts decide whether product/service changes materially affect the capabilities or fit for use case and update the vendor scoring and profile if necessary.
+Analysts decide whether product/service changes materially affect the capabilities or fit for use case and update the named vendor scoring and profile if necessary.
 The annual Critical Capabilities process is unchanged.
-Updates publish as separate documents linked to the main Critical Capabilities analysis.
-Updated capability scores also feature in interactive and static Critical Capabilities.
+Updated capability scores and analysis feature in interactive and static Critical Capabilities.
 Gartner’s annual refresh cycle defines market scope, inclusion criteria, use cases, scoring norms and weightings.

 The factors Gartner has selected do not represent all capabilities for a given product or service.
 Therefore, they might not represent the most important capabilities for a specific use situation or business objective.
 Gartner clients should use a Critical Capabilities analysis as one of several sources of input about a product or service before making a decision.